Salem101/Lab2/README.md

     Used Hoppscotch (a.k.a) postwoman to get the content of a GET request from Nasa's NeoWs (Near Earth Object Web Service).
      I picked the date I wanted an sent request.
 I copied the content and put in the file.

+To run the code:
+  * I attached the csv file related to the first question.
+  * Just copy and paste the java code into your compiler and execute it.
+  * All source code has the correct extensions which should be easy to decipher.